yugabyte/yugabyte-db/docs/content/latest/drivers-orms/python/postgres-psycopg2.md

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](/latest/quick-start/build-apps/python/ysql-psycopg2/) page under the Quick start section.

-Let us break down the quick start example and understand how to perform the common tasks required for Python App development using the Postgres Psycopg2 driver.
+The following sections break down the quick start example to demonstrate how to perform common tasks required for Python application development using the PostgreSQL Psycopg2 driver.

 ### Step 1: Download the Driver Dependency

-Building Psycopg requires a few prerequisites (a C compiler, some development packages): please check the [install](https://www.psycopg.org/docs/install.html#install-from-source) and the [faq](https://www.psycopg.org/docs/faq.html#faq-compile) documents in the doc dir or online for the details.
+Building Psycopg requires a few prerequisites (a C compiler, some development packages).
+Refer to [Installation](https://www.psycopg.org/docs/install.html#install-from-source) and the [FAQ](https://www.psycopg.org/docs/faq.html#faq-compile) in the Psycopg documentation.

 If prerequisites are met, you can install psycopg like any other Python package, using ``pip`` to download it from [PyPI](https://pypi.org/project/psycopg2/):